pupilfirst/pupilfirst/docs/users/reviewing_submissions.md

 ![Rejecting a submission](../assets/reviewing_submissions/reject_submission.png)

-This means the student has failed the submission and they're _expected_ to re-submit the target till it is accepted.
-If the target in question is a milestone target, or is a prerequisite for another, this can cause other targets to [become locked](/users/targets#locked-targets) and block a student's progression in the course until they get the submission accepted.
+This means the student has failed the submission and they're _expected_ to re-submit the assignment till it is accepted.
+If the assignment in question is a milestone, or is a prerequisite for another, this can cause other targets to become locked and block a student's progression in the course until they get the submission accepted.

 If you choose Yes then the option to grade the submission will be shown which we will discuss next.